(See also Overview of Allergic and Atopic Disorders.)

 Treatment of angioedema also includes removing or avoiding the allergen and using drugs that relieve symptoms.
 If a cause is not obvious, all nonessential drugs should be stopped.

 For bradykinin-mediated angioedema, epinephrine, corticosteroids, and antihistamines have not been shown to be effective.
-Angioedema due to ACE inhibitor use usually resolves about 24 to 48 h after stopping the drug.
+Angioedema due to ACE inhibitor use usually resolves about 24 to 48 hours after stopping the drug.
 If symptoms are severe, progressing, or refractory, treatments used for hereditary or acquired angioedema can be tried.
 They include fresh frozen plasma, C1 inhibitor concentrate, and possibly ecallantide (which inhibits plasma kallikrein, required for the generation of bradykinin) and icatibant (which blocks bradykinin).

 For idiopathic angioedema, a high dose of a nonsedating oral antihistamine can be tried.